Healthcare 101: How To Protect Your Hygiene at the Gym

 Gym Hygiene Tips

 Get a metal or glass water bottle – Did you know that plastic water bottles can harbor bacteria?
-Invest in plastic or metal options, and try to avoid the water fountain since it can be very unsanitary.
+Invest in glass or metal options, and try to avoid the water fountain since it can be very unsanitary.

-Change into fresh clothes– After a decent workout, you and your clothing will be damp — and those sweaty clothes are a breeding ground for all sorts of unpleasantness.
+Change into fresh clothes – After a decent workout, you and your clothing will be damp — and those sweaty clothes are a breeding ground for all sorts of unpleasantness.
 Those who don’t change clothes right after a workout may experience itchiness, odors, irritation and more.
 Do yourself (and others) a favor and put on fresh underwear and clothes–even if you had to skip the shower.

 Say no to bare feet – Did you sign up for a fungal infection with that gym membership?
 Probably not!
 Make sure you sport flip flops in locker rooms and gym showers.
 You may not be able to detect the presence of athlete’s foot on gym floors, so play it safe with a little extra protection.
 Athlete’s foot can some take time to resolve, so it’s best to avoid it altogether.